Add Index

 Best Practices

-Descriptive Names: Use clear, descriptive names for your indexes to make them easy to identify when using list-indexes.
+Descriptive Names : Use clear, descriptive names for your indexes to make them easy to identify.

-Indexing Time: The indexing process can take several minutes to hours depending on the size of the documentation.
-Monitor the status using list-indexes.
+Indexing Time : The indexing process can take several minutes to hours depending on the size of the documentation.
+Once complete, the index will be automatically available for searching with get-context.

 Common Use Cases